FQL function reference

 Returns the string representation of the input value.
 If $prettify is true, the output string is formatted for readability.

-Returns a substring of a string starting at $start and with length $length (if provided).
+Returns a substring of a string starting at length (if provided).

 Returns the substring of a string after the first occurrence of a separator.